How Long Does Fentanyl Stay in Your System?

 How Can Drug Tests Detect Fentanyl?

-- Urine test: Fentanyl is usually not tested on routine drug screenings and must be requested.
-Studies have shown that fentanyl can show up in urine for up to 24 hours, but is not likely to be detectable in 72 hours.
-Norfentanyl, a metabolite of fentanyl that is produced as the body breaks down the drug, can be detected for up to 96 hours.7
+- Urine test: Fentanyl is usually not tested on routine drug screenings.
+Fentanyl-specific toxicology must be specially requested.
+Studies have shown that fentanyl can show up in urine for up to 24 hours, but is not likely to be detectable beyond 72 hours.
+Norfentanyl, a metabolite of fentanyl that is produced as the body breaks down the drug, may be detectable for up to 96 hours on some tests.7

-- Blood test: Studies that have tested fentanyl in the blood after surgery have found that fentanyl can remain in the blood for 5-48 hours depending on the dose (2000 micrograms vs 5000 micrograms).
+- Blood test: One study of post-surgical blood measurements suggests that fentanyl may be detectable in the blood for 5-48 hours depending on the dose (2000 micrograms vs 5000 micrograms).
 Norfentanyl can remain in the blood for 4 hours.8

 - Hair test: Hair tests can detect fentanyl for up to 3 months.9